cppit/jucipp/docs/install.md

 ```

 ## OS X with Homebrew (http://brew.sh/)
-**Installing llvm may take some time, and you need to follow the lldb code signing instructions.**
+**Installing llvm may take some time, and you need to follow the lldb code signing instructions.
+For an easier dependency install, but without debug support, remove `--with-lldb` below.**

 Install dependencies:
 ```sh